Downlink/test/Readme.md

   console.log('result:', result);

+  // Set GPIO output as resource using pin 33 and 35 device.setGpio({mode:'output', pin:[33, 35]});

+  // or

-  // set GPIO output as resource device.setGpio({mode:'output', pin:[33, 35]}, function(err, gpio){
+  // Set GPIO output w/ a callback argument device.setGpio({mode:'output', pin:[33, 35]}, function(err, gpio){
     if(err) return console.error('setGpio output error:', err.message);

+    // the gpio object will return a pin and a state property
-    console.log('output pin', gpio.pin, 'state', gpio.state);
+    // you can use for any customized logic console.log('output pin', gpio.pin, 'state', gpio.state);
     // you can provide additional custom logic here });